Making films without breaking the bank

 The most important and stressful stage of filmmaking is production (principal photography).
 A smooth production can make the world of a difference in the edit suite once a film is shot.
 A micro-budget film requires detailed planning to maximize the production process.

-“Fix it in post” is a common phrase thrown around in the film industry, but it is a phrase that can be a curse to a micro-budget film.
+“Fix it in post” is a common phrase thrown around in the film industry, but it is a phrase that can be a curse.
 The more planning you put into preproduction and production the smoother your post-production will be.

-Students will learn how to tackle production on a micro-budget film.
+Students will learn how to tackle production on a low-budget film.
 They will be taught best practices to stay on budget.
 This includes how to run a shoot day, working with actors, working with a skeleton crew, and how to tackle unforeseen issues that may arise.
-Students will also learn how to tackle the post-production of a micro-budget film.
+Students will also learn how to tackle the post-production.
 From simple editing tricks to working with a larger post-production company, they will be taken through the necessary steps to put those last polishing touches on their film.

 Who Am I: